Seagate/cortx-hare/rfc/7/README.md

 REACTION: `m0d` or SSPL sends "device failure" message to `hax`.

-REACTION: State of the corresponding device is updated in the Consul KV.

 CHAIN REACTION:
 - `hax` updates state of the corresponding device in the Consul KV.
-- Consul watch handler (provided by Hare) takes relevant XXX-TBD action.
+- Consul watch handler (provided by Hare) broadcasts HA state update ("device D is now FAILED") to all `hax` processes.
-  E.g., it could trigger `smartctl`.
+- `hax`es pass HA state updates to the connected Mero processes.

+Consul watch handler can also perform other actions, e.g., run `smartctl`.

 ### EVENT: IOS crashes